-We moved a few months ago and occasionally when I need something in the garage I’ll find myself fishing through an old box of stuff that my parents sent me that was basically junk from my childhood that they no longer wanted to keep in their garage.
+We’ve moved a bunch of times and occasionally when I need something in the garage I’ll find myself fishing through an old box of stuff that my parents sent me that is basically junk from my childhood that they no longer wanted to keep in their garage.

 99% of it is worthless.